joel-jeremy/dev-notes/docker/README.md

     export DOCKER_CERT_PATH="/home/jay/.minikube/certs"
     ```

-4. Open a new bash terminal running in Windows and export the above variables and values (or put the export commands in `$HOME/.bash_profile` or `$HOME/.bashrc` file to avoid having to export the variables everytime)
+4. Open a new bash terminal running in Windows and export the above variables (or put the export commands in `$HOME/.bash_profile` or `$HOME/.bashrc` file to avoid having to export the variables everytime)

     Make sure to prefix `DOCKER_CERT_PATH` with `//wsl$/$DISTRIBUTION_NAME` (where `$DISTRIBUTION_NAME` is the name of the WSL distribution) otherwise Docker will not be able to find the directory when run outside of WSL i.e.